Our mail service provides you with a physical address. This address can help

 which, whenever absent, he or she has the intention of returning."
 You can establish

 residency in Florida by filing a declaration of domicile, qualifying for homestead

 - Signup with MyRVmail for Florida physical address.

-- Mail flow to your new address in Florida.
+- Wait for mail to begin to show up at your new MyRVmail address in Florida.

-- After obtaining drivers license, contact the Supervisor of Elections office in Okaloosa County for information on registering to vote, 850-689-5600.
+- Contact the Supervisor of Elections office located in the same building for information on registering to vote, or call 850-689-5600.

 Advantages of Florida Residency

 - No state income tax.

 - No personal property tax.